|Monthly Tech-Tip |

 -It is added to non-oxide ceramics as a sintering aid (to help glue the particles together).

 -Added to body and glaze formulations to promote hardness.

 -Used in crucibles, nozzles, valves and even refractory bricks to resist the attack of molten metals.

 -Used as an opacifier in glazes and frits (makes transparents white).
 Opacifying power is similar to zirconium silicate (6-9% for semi-opacity, 10-15% for full opacity).

 Zirconia has other interesting uses also:

--It is useful as a medical implant material because bone will form a bond with alumina matrixes that have porosity.
+-It is useful as a medical implant material.

 -Its ionic conductivity makes it valuable in sensors and fuel cells.

 In its pure form, mechanical strength is limited, but very high strength and hardness can be produced by adding a stabilizer.
-Partially Stabilized Zirconias (PSZ) add small amounts of lime, yttrium or magnesia to create a super tough multi-phase matrix (all three crystal types).
+Partially Stabilized Zirconias (PSZ) add small amounts of lime, yttrium or magnesia to create a super tough multi-phase matrix.

 Opacifiers are powders that turn transparent glazes opaque by various chemical and physical mechanisms (and combinations of mechanisms).